 Where there is muscle, there is credibility, though where that muscle is applied remains the true test of statesmanship.
 In the not so wise context of Trumpist behaviour, muscle is detached from sentience and cognition, to be applied only in the context of making a deal, ploughing in and hoping for the best.
 Unfortunately for Trump and much of his ilk, it is hard to imagine receivership and bankruptcy in a nuclear obliterated landscape.

 For Kim Jong-un, credibility, like a mythical figure of enormous sexual prowess, has to be faked.
 He must claim to have weapons he does not have, means he can never possess.
-The ability to give an orgasm is paraded as being stupendous.
 Much of this theatrical posturing has to be put down to an emperor who has long ago feared that the clothes have fallen off, if, indeed, they were ever there in even slightly tattered form.
 This is an impoverished state made more, rather than less dangerous, in the rhetorical sniping that is now taking place.

 Little thought is openly given to the very fact that the US remains the greatest enemy, and alibi, of North Korean conduct.
 In a peninsula still technically at war, there never having been a formal peace treaty signed, the conduct of Washington post-September 11, 2001 remains an object lesson for the state.